dinhomathias/Amc/Frequently-Asked-Questions.md

 Yes, but only within the first 48 hours.

-### How can I get a list of all chats/users/channels by bot is interacting with?
+### How can I get a list of all chats/users/channels my bot is interacting with?

 There is no method for that.
 You'll need to keep track.
+See e.g. the [`chatmemberbot.py`](https://github.com/python-telegram-bot/python-telegram-bot/tree/master/examples#chatmemberbotpy) example.

 ### How do I send messages to all my bots users?